ArrigoCoen/Faculty_schedule_simulation/Hidden_files/README.md

-# Data extraction
+# Hidden files

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here we have all the files that we don't want to make public.

+Basically we have all the thesis documents.
+All of them are in spanish (except for the "README" files).